Suuraw/Folder-Tree/README.md

 ### 1.0.0

-- Initial release of **Folder Tree**.
+- Initial release of **Folder Tree**
-- Supports Markdown Tree, Indentation, and Bullet Point formats.
+- Supports Markdown Tree, Indentation, and Bullet Point formats
-- Added command: `Folder Tree: Generate Structure`.
+- Added command: `Folder Tree: Generate Structure`

 ---

-## 🤝 Contributing
+## 🤝 Contributing & Issues

-Found a bug or have a feature request?
+Have a feature idea or spotted a bug?
+We'd love your help!

-Please open an issue or submit a pull request on our [GitHub Repository](https://github.com/Suuraw/Folder-Tree).
+- 🐞 Report bugs by opening an [Issue](https://github.com/Suuraw/Folder-Tree/issues)
+- 💡 Suggest features or improvements the same way
+- 🔧 Want to contribute?
+Fork the repo and submit a PR — clear commits and concise messages appreciated!

+Check the [Contribution Guide](https://github.com/Suuraw/Folder-Tree/blob/main/CONTRIBUTING.md) if available.

 ---